Free Seeds & Gift Every Order

 Lemon Zkittly F1 – Annibale Genetics

-And this post on the Common Symptoms of Excess Fertilizers in Cannabis Cultivation comes to an end, hoping to have been of help to you, see you in the next article!
+And this post on Common Symptoms of Fertilizer Excess in cannabis cultivation comes to an end.
+Hoping to have been of help, see you in the next article!

 Davide V, CEO, Founder & Geneticist